-Breastfeeding advice is plentiful; the challenge is sorting out who will provide reliable information and help.
-Here are descriptions of various professional and volunteer organizations that offer support.
+Breastfeeding support and advice is plentiful; the challenge is sorting out who will provide reliable information and help.
+Here are descriptions of various professional and volunteer organizations that offer breastfeeding support.
+Learn about lactation consultants, doulas, physicians, midwife or simply other mothers who can offer support and knowledge as you navigate breastfeeding.

 Breastfeeding Peer Counselor or Educator (CLC OR CBE) – A breastfeeding counselor who can teach others about the health effects of breastfeeding and help women with basic breastfeeding challenges and questions.
 A "peer" means a person has breastfed her own baby and is available to help other mothers.
 You can find a peer counselor through the Women, Infants and Children (WIC) Program or La Leche League or Breastfeeding USA.
 You can also contact the National Breastfeeding Helpline at 1-800-994-9662 and speak directly with a breastfeeding peer counselor.
 Some breastfeeding educators have letters after their names like CLC (Certified Lactation Counselor) or CBE (Certified Breastfeeding Educator).
-These people may be helpful when addressing basic concerns and problems they may be helpful.
+These people may be helpful when addressing basic concerns and problems and providing basic breastfeeding support.

 Certified Nurse-Midwife – A healthcare professional who provides care to women throughout their lifespan with a specific focus on pregnancy, labor and birth.
-Many midwives have also received some basic lactation training.
+Many midwives have also received some basic lactation training and can provide breastfeeding support.

 La Leche League International - The world’s leading breastfeeding organization of mothers helping mothers.
 800-LA-LECHE (800-525-3243) to find a group that meets in your area and a local number to call for advice. http://www.llli.org/

-Breastfeeding USA - Breastfeeding USA is an organization of breastfeeding counselors who provide evidenced-based breastfeeding information and offer mother to mother support, https://breastfeedingusa.org/
+Breastfeeding USA - Breastfeeding USA is an organization of breastfeeding counselors who provides evidence-based breastfeeding information and offer mother to mother support. https://breastfeedingusa.org/

 This is general information and does not replace the advice of your healthcare provider.
 If you have a problem you cannot solve quickly, seek help right away.
 Every baby is different.
 If in doubt, contact your physician or healthcare provider.